SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Stop simulator](/guides/users-guide/stopsimulator.png)

-To delete a simulator hover over the simulator's name, press the cross button and after the pop-up window appears press "OK".
+To delete a simulator hover over the simulator's name, press the "X" button and after the pop-up window appears press "OK".

 > Note that simulators cannot be edited, instead you will have to add a new one.